Hermes: A General-Purpose Proxy-Enabled Networking Architecture: Hermes Design

-Dependent proxies utilize HTTP headers to augment incoming traffic with overlay-specific information, which the overlay uses to determine subsequent actions.
-This information can include user identity, dedicated address space data, or tunneling details, among other examples.
-If the incoming traffic is not HTTP, dependent proxies can tunnel it through HTTP using the MASQUE framework, appending the relevant headers.
-However, proxies still need to associate incoming traffic with the appropriate headers.
+As discussed above, dependent proxies utilize HTTP headers to augment incoming traffic with overlay-specific information, which the overlay uses to determine subsequent actions.
+This information can include user identity, custom name-space information, or tunneling details, among other examples. {If the incoming traffic is not HTTP, dependent proxies can tunnel it using HTTP CONNECT, CONNECT-UDP, or CONNECT-IP and include the relevant headers on the encapsulating request.} However, proxies still need to associate incoming traffic with the appropriate headers.
 One approach is to link headers to the ports on which the proxy is listening.
 For instance, if only database-related traffic arrives on port 1000, database-specific headers will be appended to the proxied traffic.
-Since proxies can tunnel general IP packets, a split tunneling mechanism is required to associate each network address with a specific port, thus establishing an IP-based address space.
-For example, traffic destined for the 10.10.0.0/16 network could be directed to port 10000 UDP on the proxy, either via the tunnel device created by the proxy or through its assisting components.
-The proxy can then append an HTTP header corresponding to the network address and send the traffic to the overlay.

-\textbf{\textit{Standalone proxies.}} Standalone proxies function as software routers that route traffic between different sections of the overlay and they accept traffic from dependent proxies similar to Figure \ref{fig:SaProxy}.
-These proxies will likely employ policy enforcers and advanced traffic modification components as their assisting components.
+\paragraph{{\textit{Standalone proxies}}} Standalone proxies act as software routers that route traffic between different sections of the overlay, similar to Figure \ref{fig:SaProxy}.
+These proxies can act as policy enforcers and enforce access control across Layers 3-7 between different overlay sections.
 Additionally, standalone proxies can rely solely on TCP or UDP forwarding to enhance overlay performance or when HTTP processing is not necessary.
 For example, as shown in Section \ref{intermittent}, proxies can act as TCP forwarders to ensure an end-to-end secure TLS connection between the end-user and the destination, eliminating the need to trust the overlay proxies.

 Please note that a proxy can have both roles of dependent and standalone proxies simultaneously.
-It may accept traffic on one of its ports from other proxies (acting as a standalone proxy) while also communicating with a local application on another port (acting as a dependent proxy).
+It may accept traffic on one of its ports from other proxies, acting as a standalone proxy, while also communicating with a local application on another port, acting as a dependent proxy.